 Altissimo – This rose produces large, mildly fragrant, red flowers and does very well in some shade.

-New Dawn – Very popular because of its fast and vigorous growing habit, this rose produces clusters of pale pink, fragrant blossoms.
+New Dawn – Very popular because of its fast and vigorous growth habit, this rose produces clusters of pale pink, fragrant blossoms.

 Eden Climber – This rose has big, bushy blossoms that are mostly white with a deep pink color around the edges.